• Products

 FIGURE 2

-The 22 Main Rate Cutting Cycles since 1928
+The 22 Main Rate-Cutting Cycles Since 1928

 Fed funds rate (1928-2023)

 As of 12/23.
-Dots represent the beginning of a rate-hiking cycle; shaded areas represent recessions.
+Dots represent the beginning of a rate-cutting cycle; shaded areas represent recessions.
 Fed Funds Data Sources (1928-1954): New York Tribune and The Wall Street Journal via FRED in which a 7-day average has been taken to remove daily volatility, an approach consistent with the methodology of the St. Louis Fed.
 Fed Funds Data Source (1955-2023): FRED.

 While recessions aren’t desirable, they haven’t always been something for investors to fear.